• Skip to main content

 “Is ADHD just about not being able to pay attention?”

-Read the longer answer“Is ADHD just about not being able to pay attention?”
+Explore the answer“Is ADHD just about not being able to pay attention?”

 diagnosis harm identity prejudice support